-Under the blanket of the deep black night, it arrived to me that my body felt quite differently.
+Under the blanket of the deep black night, it arrived at me that my body felt quite differently.
 As if lifted and cured of its illnesses, it hardly felt any pain, relieved of its mortal weight and protracted weariness after not sleeping for years.

 The wipers thud swinging back and forth like clockwork while the rain pelted the pane relentless like splatted kamikaze pilots.
 The howls of the wind seep through my ears, taking me while I sank in the backseat of the car with my knees held a little too close to my chest.
-My half opened eyes leveled with the chrome window sill as they pried into the gush of the rain.
+My half-opened eyes leveled with the chrome window sill as they pried into the gush of the rain.

 She sang along soundlessly with the song that came out of the FM radio.
 She had her face on, of faint rose petal red, evenly toned on her cheekbones and a bit heavier on her lips.
 Her black laced eyes were crawling over their lids like beautiful insects in the night.

-Behind the glass the world was colorful, and opaque, and imageless.
+Behind the glass, the world was colorful and opaque, and imageless.

 Studded with red hexagon lights, golden circles and pulsars of bright greens, they lined up neatly at the same time blurted in random.
 There was poetry in chaos after all.